The Republic of Korea is a founding member of the EBRD and an important contributor to the Bank's work.

 €1.4bn Korea-EBRD investments

-Korea concentrated its support initially in Central Asia, and now is extending the geographic reach of its support to the SEMED countries and Ukraine.
-Korea supports a wide range of activities in various sectors, from municipal and environmental infrastructure and energy efficiency to the financial sector.
+The Republic of Korea concentrated its support initially in Central Asia, and now is extending the geographic reach of its support to the SEMED countries and Ukraine.
+The Republic of Korea supports a wide range of activities in various sectors, from municipal and environmental infrastructure and energy efficiency to the financial sector.
 The projects supported by the Korean funding in 2016 range from business advice to SMEs to training in commercial law for Mongolian judges, helping structure the Turkish health care sector and analysing technical capabilities and financing gaps of grain storage facilities in Ukraine.

-Strategically, Korea is closely engaged in the development of the Local Currency Market Initiative, as well as climate change and green growth initiatives.
+Strategically, the Republic of Korea is closely engaged in the development of the Local Currency Market Initiative, as well as climate change and green growth initiatives.

 Korea-EBRD investment has been especially strong in Turkey with 62 per cent of joint investments, 23 per cent in Hungary and15 per cent in Romania.
 Broken down by sector, 34 per cent of joint Korea-EBRD investment has been in energy, 32 per cent in industry, commerce and agribusiness, 24 per cent in infrastructure and 9 per cent in financial institutions.